paladp/cs203-S2019-assessment/assessment.md

      able to clearly present your system to them
 * Interaction with the team leaders
   * N = Impolite and impatient
-  * I = Polite but impatient
+  * I = Polite, impatient, and does not respond to team leaders
-  * A = Polite and patient but does not have clear requests
+  * A = Polite, patient, responsive to team leaders but does not have clear requests
-  * G = Polite and patient but does not respond to team leaders
+  * G = Polite, patient, responsive to team leaders and clear requests
-  * E = Polite and patient
+  * E = Polite, patient, responsive to team leaders, clear requests, and provides progress updates
 * Interaction with the course instructor
   * N = Communicated with the instructor badly, did not follow the project and course requirements